ghi-electronics/Documentation/software/due/language.md

 ## Immediate & Record Modes

+*Immediate* mode, commands are executed immediately.
+In *Record* mode, commands are stored in flash and executed with the **run** command.

 ##### Immediate Mode
 A user will know they are in this mode when their cursor prompt is the
 **_>_** character.
 All statements are executed as soon as entered.